 - Vegan Yogurt Tzatziki

 - ¼ cup aquafaba

-- 1 cup canola oil or other neutral oil
+- 1 cup vegetable oil or other neutral oil

-- Add aquafaba, agave, apple cider vinegar, salt, and dijon mustard to a tall glass.
+- Add aquafaba, agave, lemon juice, salt, and dijon mustard to a tall glass.
 Using an immersion blender, blend on high.
 While blending, slowly pour oil in, moving the immersion blender up and down to help mixture become thick and creamy.